TalebRafiepour/AndroidNetConnection/README.md

 # AndroidNetConnection
 an customization for request with help of okhttp3

-To get a Git project into your build:
+To get a this project into your build:

 Step 1.
 Add the JitPack repository to your build file